A complete solution of the partition of a number into arithmetic progressions: Remarks and examples

 \section{Remarks and examples}

-If we think about Example \eqref{example:4}, we have a constructive method to solve the main problem of this paper.
-We are interested in the partitions of a positive integer $n$ in which the nondecreasing sequence of parts form an arithmetic progression.
+If we think about Example \ref{example:4}, then we have a constructive method to solve the main problem of this paper.
+We are interested in the partitions of a positive integer $n$ in which the nondecreasing sequence of parts forms an arithmetic progression.
 Therefore, the first term must be a positive integer.
-In addition, as $n=1+(n-1)$, the greatest difference of an element of \textrm{AP}($n$) is $(n-2)$.
-Hence we need to repeat Example \eqref{example:4} varying $k$ from $0$ to $(n-2)$.
-Let us consider some remarks that will allow us to count the partitions in a different way. \begin{remark} The case $k=0$ produces the trivial partitions.
+Let us consider some remarks. \begin{remark} The case $k=0$ produces the trivial partitions.
 There are $\tau(n)$ trivial partitions in this case. \end{remark}

-\begin{remark} The divisor $d=1 \in \textrm{D}_{k}(n)$, always produces the trivial partition $n=n$ for all $k$. \end{remark}
+\begin{remark} The divisor $d=1 \in \textrm{D}_{k}(n)$ always produces the trivial partition $n=n$ for all $k$. \end{remark}